kghose/groho/src/Readme.md

    upsample the position data between these segments
 4. Use time as the parameter so we can further derive velocity and acceleration on demand.
-5. The tricky part is how to integrate these two levels of detail

-#### Spliced buffers
-One solution would be to maintain a splice list for each trajectory/path that indicates the indexes where we want to splice in an interpolation over an existing path.
-When we go to draw a path (or retrieve data about it) we do so upto a splice start.
-Then, we jump to the buffer pointed to by the splice and use data from that instead.
-Once the splice is over, we come back to the original path.

 ### Multi-buffer solution (AKA The Bad Idea)